smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Predicate Logic
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To best understand NULL markers in SQL, we need to understand the three-valued logic outcomes of **TRUE**, **FALSE**, and **UNKNOWN**.
 Unique to SQL, the logic result will always be **UNKNOWN** when comparing a NULL marker to any other value.
-SQL’s use of the three-valued logic system presents a surprising amount of complexity into a seemingly straightforward query!
+SQL’s use of the three-valued logic system presents a surprising amount of complexity in a seemingly straightforward query!

 ---------------------------------------------------------
 **Three-Valued Logic**